 No iPods and other music devices are permitted.
 This is a requirement if the insurance policy that covers all participants in the event.
 It has been found that participants using such devices are unable to hear instructions from Police and course marshals.
 Participants have also been unable to hear emergency vehicles that have been required on some courses.

 You can pay through our secure online payment system by MasterCard and Visa card.
-You can also pay via cash or EFT at any B&E Branch in Tasmania.
-Late entries will also be taken on event day, Sunday 18 June 2017 from 8.00am, but are subject to availability.
+Late entries will also be taken on event day, Sunday 2 June 2018 from 8.00am, but are subject to availability.

-Runners wanting a preferred start must first register online then complete a Preferred Start Application Form [Link Coming Soon].
+Preferred start positions are available for the Launceston 10k and will be allocated to runners with a previous result of sub 35 min for males and sub 40 min for female.
+To apply for a preferred start, please register for the Launceston 10k and complete a Preferred Start Application form.
 As a guide, preferred starts will be offered to males running under 35 mins and females running under 40 mins.
 Enquiries for a preferred start will be confirmed within two business days of completing the application form and are subject to availability.

 Yes – Team Captains need to create a team by choosing the “Create a Team” in the pop-up box during registration.

-- Select the entry type, e.g. B&E Launceston Ten Adult – Early Bird.
+- Select the entry type, e.g. Launceston Ten Adult – Early Bird.